-- 24/7 Monitoring of our facilities
+- 24/7 monitoring of our facilities

 - In-line inspections of pipelines that can identify the smallest of issues or defects for repair

 - Regular patrols of the right-of-way

 - Multiple shut-down valves to isolate and limit potential releases

 - Cathodic protection to prevent corrosion

-- · Hydrostatic testing
+- Hydrostatic testing

-- · Investigative digs
+- Investigative digs

 - Ground surveys

-In addition to this, TC Energy invests millions every year in research and development to improve and enhance the safety of our pipelines, from smart drone patrolling, fiber optic monitoring, greenhouse gas reduction and environmental sustainability.
-TC Energy's employees are trained to meet or exceed all regulated training in Canada.
+In addition to this, TC Energy invests millions every year in R&D to improve and enhance the safety of our pipelines, from smart drone patrolling, fiber optic monitoring, GHG reduction and environmental sustainability.
+TC Energy's employees are trained to meet all mandated federal requirements for Pipeline Operator Qualifications in the U.S.

-In the interest of public safety, some segments along TC Energy's pipelines have been designated as High Consequence Areas (HCAs) where extra precautions are taken, known as Integrity Management Programs (IMPs).
+In accordance with federal regulations, some segments along TC Energy's pipelines have been designated as High Consequence Areas (HCAs) where extra precautions are taken, known as Intergrity Management Programs (IMPS).
 For information regarding these measures, contact TC Energy at public_awareness@tcenergy.com.